-Bristol stay on track for Premier 15s play-offs
+Gloucester-Hartpury return to top of Premier 15s

 Hollie Bawden's hat-trick was little consolation for the home side.

-Elsewhere, England international Ellie Kildunne scored four tries as fifth-placed Harlequins kept the pressure on Bristol by thrashing bottom side Wasps 80-7, with Lauren Torley also scoring twice.
+In Saturday's other games, England international Ellie Kildunne scored four tries as fifth-placed Harlequins kept the pressure on Bristol by thrashing bottom side Wasps 80-7, with Lauren Torley also scoring twice.

 Worcester Warriors ran out comfortable 48-7 winners over DMP Sharks with two tries apiece for Carys Cox and Lydia Thompson.